unixpickle/graphalicious/README.md

 # TODO

+ * Add YLCV configuration parameters used to determine full viewport
  * Fix issue where arrow of upward facing blurb goes under scrollbar
  * Figure out how alternating x-axis labels will work
  * Implement YLCV subclass for x-axis labels